Video by Pastor Rick Warren

 biblegateway.com

-This verse presents a comprehensive list of virtues that reflect the character of Christ and encompass the essence of integrity.
+This verse lists virtues that reflect Christ’s character and define integrity.

-To possess integrity, your thoughts and actions should be grounded in truth.
-You should pursue noble aspirations, displaying moral excellence in all that you do.
+To have integrity, we should ground our thoughts and actions in truth.
+We should pursue noble aspirations, displaying moral excellence in all that we do.

 The Importance of Walking in Integrity